 When is the application deadline?

-The application deadline is January 5, 2019 for admission and departmental merit scholarship consideration to the summer 2019 program.
+The extended application deadline is March 31, 2019, for admission consideration to the summer 2019 program.

 What content should be in my résumé?